Cave In: Until Your Heart Stops and Jupiter (1998–2001)

-RCA Records and Antenna (2003–2004)
+RCA Records and Antenna (2001–2004)

+In April 2001, the band signed to RCA Records.
+In 2002, they recorded and released a six-song EP for Hydra Head, titled Tides of Tomorrow, with an even further-expanded melodic approach.
 In 2003, the band released Antenna, their debut for RCA.
 Antenna had more success than previous albums and Cave In was chosen to play the second stage on the 2003 Lollapalooza tour.
 After Lollapalooza, Cave In toured Europe in support of the Foo Fighters and Muse.
-Shortly after, the band began to revisit their metal roots during concerts, and new heavy material led to a mutual agreement to cut ties with RCA Records shortly after.
+The band began to revisit their metal roots during concerts, and started writing heavier material, which ultimately led to a mutual agreement to cut ties with RCA Records shortly after.

 Perfect Pitch Black and hiatus (2005–2006)

 Cave In returned to Hydra Head Records and released Perfect Pitch Black on September 13, 2005.

 Following the release of Perfect Pitch Black, Conners departed from the band, due to an injury and temporarily relocating to Germany, and was replaced by Converge drummer Ben Koller.
+With Koller, the band recorded the songs "Shapeshifter" and "Dead Already," which were released as a cassette single that was sold during 2005–2006 tours.
 According to postings on Hydra Head Records website news, Adam McGrath was temporarily listed as "ex-Cave In guitarist" in his new band Clouds.

 In November 2006, Cave In announced that they were officially on hiatus.